Maldonado Department: Geography

 Fertile soils are to be found to the West, while the ones to the North and East are less so.

 Located in the humid subtropical region, the average temperature is low compared to that of the rest of the country (around 17 °C), as are the precipitation levels (up to 1,000 mm yearly, on average).

 History

-The origin of its name can be traced back to the year 1530, with the return to Spain of Sebastian Cabot, who had left the continent earlier that year, in January, leaving Lieutenant Francisco Maldonado near Maldonado's bay.
+The origin of its name can be traced back to the year 1530 when Sebastian Cabot returned to Spain after leaving the continent earlier that year in January.
+He had left Lieutenant Francisco Maldonado near Maldonado's bay.

 The strategic importance of that bay led to the decision by Montevideo's governor Joaquin de Viana to build a settlement in Portezuelo (near the Laguna del Diario) in 1755.
-Two years later, in 1757, a civil and military settlement was founded around the bay and in the neighbouring Gorriti Island.
-Other settlements soon followed in the area, with the intention of limiting the Portuguese expansion.
+Two years later, in 1757, a civil and military settlement was founded around the bay and on the neighbouring Gorriti Island.
+Other settlements quickly emerged in the area with the intention of limiting the Portuguese expansion.

-In 1828, the department of Maldonado was created, containing as well the territories now belonging to the department of Rocha, and most of Lavalleja.
+In 1828, the Department of Maldonado was established, encompassing the territories that belong to the modern Department of Rocha and most of Lavalleja.